-*Katia Somerville is currently training her lovely apprentice Kylie, and has no plans to take on another apprentice in the near future. *
+*Rainfire Tattoo is currently training an apprentice, and has no plans to take on another apprentice in the near future.

 Here is some advice we hope you can find helpful when searching for a tattoo apprenticeship.